content-services/zest/release/docs/ArtifactDistributionResponse.md

 NewArtifactDistributionResponseWithDefaults instantiates a new ArtifactDistributionResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetNoContentChangeSince

-`func (o *ArtifactDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ArtifactDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ArtifactDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ArtifactDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

-### GetName

-`func (o *ArtifactDistributionResponse) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *ArtifactDistributionResponse) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *ArtifactDistributionResponse) SetName(v string)`

-SetName sets Name field to given value.

 ### GetBaseUrl